Ibram X. Kendi: 'Racism Isn't An Identity, It's What You're Doing In The Moment'

 Ibram X. Kendi's Latest Book: 'How To Be An Antiracist'

-On pushback to using the word racist, and whether it means you have to understand someone's intent
+On pushback to using the word "racist" and whether it means you have to understand someone's intent

 I think that again, that is based on this definition that a racist has racist bones in their body, a racist has a racist heart — but I don't really define racist at all by intent.
 I define it based on what a person is saying.
 The idea — is this idea keynoting hierarchy or equality?
 And I define policy based on its effect, purely and simply.
 And so if the effect of a policy is an injustice or an inequity, it's racist.
 And I think journalists can do that.
-You know, if someone says, "this is what's wrong with black people," they can say that idea is racist.
+You know, if someone says, "This is what's wrong with black people," they can say that idea is racist.
 If a policy is is leading to inequity, they can call that policy racist.
-We no longer, the way we should be defining racist and anti-racist, have to worry at all about intent.
+We no longer — the way we should be defining "racist" and "antiracist" — have to worry at all about intent.

 On the idea of President Obama's election ushering in a post-racial society

-This idea of a post-racial society was quite possibly the most sophisticated racist idea ever created, because unlike previous racist ideas that specifically told us how we should think about particular people of color, or how we should think about this particular racial group, what post-racial ideas did was, it said to us, "racism doesn't exist, racist policy doesn't exist," in the face of all of these racial inequities.
+This idea of a post-racial society was quite possibly the most sophisticated racist idea ever created, because unlike previous racist ideas that specifically told us how we should think about particular people of color or how we should think about this particular racial group, what post-racial ideas did was, it said to us, "Racism doesn't exist — racist policy doesn't exist," in the face of all of these racial inequities.
 And so then it caused us to say, "OK, this inequity, like the black unemployment rate being twice as high as the white unemployment rate, it can't exist because of racism.
 It must exist because there's something wrong with black workers."
 So then we created our own ideas to understand racial inequity all around us, and now we're seeing the effects of those ideas even when they're extremely lethal.

-On the claim by some Trump supporters that President Obama's election made the nation more divided
+On the claim by some Trump supporters that Obama's election made the nation more divided

 I actually think that it polarized Americans, because it allowed people to spread this false notion that, look, you have a black president.
 This black president is a representation of people of color taking over.
-And when people of color take over, they're going to ruin white lives, even though the evidence showed that he and others like him were actually creating equal opportunity.
-Were actually making, in certain ways, the lives of white people bette.
-But it allowed people to manipulate Americans into believing that the problem, that the reason why they were struggling was because of black politicians or Latinx immigrants.
+And when people of color take over, they're going to ruin white lives, even though the evidence showed that he and others like him were actually creating equal opportunity, were actually making, in certain ways, the lives of white people better.
+But it allowed people to manipulate Americans into believing that the problem, that the reason why they were struggling, was because of black politicians or Latinx immigrants.
 And then it said to those very people, "I will be your savior."

-On whether Donald Trump fits his definition of a racist
+On whether President Trump fits his definition of a racist

 Without question.
 And in many ways, he embodies nearly every aspect of a racist.
 He's someone who regularly expresses racist ideas, like Latinx immigrants are invading this country, that Mexicans are are animals, that black people live in hell, that their communities are infested.
 But then he simultaneously is supporting policies that specifically target racial groups.
 We're seeing what's happening at the southern border, primarily targeted towards Latinx immigrants.
 We see the ways in which his policies — he's not seeking to protect black people being killed by police.
 We can see the Muslim ban.
 And then when you put that all together, when we charge him with being racist, what does he say?
-He says "No no, I'm not racist.
+He says, "No, no, I'm not racist.
 I'm actually the least racist person you've ever interviewed.
 I'm actually the least racist person in the world."
 And so his consistent denial of his racism is the heartbeat of racism.

 On where America is now

 I think in certain ways we are better off.
-Yes, we've had a march of racial progress — but we've also had a second march of racist progress in which policies that are racist and ideas that are racist have become more sophisticated over time, which means that they're harder to identify and challenge — which means they're having a huge effect on our society without even knowing it.
-And so obviously, black people, let's say, are doing things, and are able to do things now that they were not able to do 50 years ago, let alone 150 years ago.
+Yes, we've had a march of racial progress, but we've also had a second march of racist progress in which policies that are racist and ideas that are racist have become more sophisticated over time, which means that they're harder to identify and challenge — which means they're having a huge effect on our society without even knowing it.
+And so obviously, black people, let's say, are doing things and are able to do things now that they were not able to do 50 years ago, let alone 150 years ago.
 But then simultaneously we have this emergence of white nationalist terror.
 We have people being mass incarcerated.
 We have people continuously being shot by police.
-We have the racial wealth gap which is currently growing.
+We have the racial wealth gap, which is currently growing.

-On how working towards antiracism affects his own life, and whether he calls out friends and family for racist actions
+On how working toward antiracism affects his own life and whether he calls out friends and family for racist actions

 Sometimes.
 And the reason I say sometimes is because I think what's critical for us is to build up the type of relationships in which we can call out people.
 And so with people in which I have those types of relationships with, that I've built that type of relationship with, I call them out.
 For those that I have not built that type of relationship, but I'm in the process of building that type of relationship, I do not — but I'm planning to do so when I feel as if I've gained their trust.

 But the way this happens personally is for us to define terms — you know, what is a racist idea?
 And then, when we express those ideas, for us to acknowledge, you know what?
 That idea, based on this simple definition, is a racist idea.
 I'm not going to say it anymore.
 I'm gonna think differently.
-I'm going to strive to be antiracist, and in striving to be antiracist, I am no longer going to think that there is something wrong with people of color.
-And that is the cause of the disparities in our society, or that's the cause of my own personal struggles.
+I'm going to strive to be antiracist, and in striving to be antiracist, I am no longer going to think that there is something wrong with people of color and that is the cause of the disparities in our society or that's the cause of my own personal struggles.
 I'm going to look for and identify racist policies, and I'm going to join those policymakers and those organizations who are striving to eliminate those racist policies and put in antiracist policies that create equal opportunity for all.

-Emma Talkoff and Jessica Smith edited this interview for radio, and Petra Mayer adapted it for the Web
+Emma Talkoff and Jessica Smith edited this interview for radio, and Petra Mayer adapted it for the Web.